 There’s also one quality issue that cropped up, and looking at reviews a few other people have had it too: The handle scales are held on by three recessed hex-head bolts, and these can loosen up.

-On balance this is a very capable knife, and also an attractively priced one.
-It retails for around $80 (check this listing for the latest live prices), and for that you’ll get an effective and awesomely tough cutting tool.
+On balance, this is a very capable knife, and also an attractively priced one.
+It retails for around $80, and for that you’ll get an effective and awesomely tough cutting tool.
 If you plan to do a lot of chopping or batoning consider something bigger, but for most outdoor sports enthusiasts the BK2 Campanion will do very nicely.

 Verdict: Rock solid and simple, this is a knife that should last forever and serve you well along the way.